Is blowing up a balloon like a new mindfulness meditation?

 What I really want to do is open the eyes of parents and teachers to the possibility of a strategy/technique that could help them change…in a good way!
 All too often I have seen a new or different technique ridiculed because it goes against the familiar.

+I caution parents and teachers to not reject, but investigate, and, if needed, create your own methods.
 Complex children have complex problems and sometimes ideas that seem out-of-the-box are really the solution to your child’s needs.
 As a college freshman, Eric no longer chants “I’m a balloon,” but still mindfully uses breathing techniques to calm and center himself.